yudhisteer/3D-Reconstruction-with-Uncalibrated-Stereo/README.md

 #### 7.2.3 Rectification
-Stereo rectification is a geometric transformation applied to a pair of stereo images to make them appear as if they were taken from the same viewpoint.
-It is a crucial preprocessing step in stereo vision applications that involve calculating the disparity (depth) map between the two images.
-The goal of stereo rectification is to simplify the stereo correspondence problem by aligning the epipolar lines in the two images.
+Stereo rectification is a geometric transformation applied to a pair of stereo images to make them appear as if they were taken from the **same viewpoint**.
+The goal of stereo rectification is to simplify the **stereo correspondence** problem by ```aligning the epipolar lines``` in the two images.

-The rectification process warps the two images so that their epipolar lines become parallel to the horizontal axis.
-This ensures that for each point in one image, its corresponding point in the other image lies along the same horizontal scan line.
-Rectification simplifies the stereo-matching process as it reduces the search space for finding corresponding points from 2D search to 1D.
+The rectification process **warps** the two images so that their epipolar lines become **parallel** to the horizontal axis.
+This ensures that for each point in one image, its corresponding point in the other image lies along the **same horizontal scan line**.
+Rectification simplifies the stereo-matching process as it reduces the search space for finding corresponding points from ```2D``` search to ```1D```.

 ```python
     # 1. Rectification